ingadhoc/product/product_computed_price_rule/README.rst

 To configure this module, you need to:

 #.
-Go to Pricelist/Pricelist Items/ config "Base" to "Computed List Price".
+Go to Sales/Configuration/Products/Computed List Price Rules.

 Usage
 =====

 To use this module, you need to:

 #.
-No usege needed.
+Just use the module.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas